torrescristian/beer-catalogue/README.md

 ## Requirements

-- [x] The beers must be presented in a list format, with each row displaying at minimum image, name, and tagline. // 1 sp
+- [x] The beers must be presented in a list format, with each row displaying at minimum image, name, and tagline.
 - [x] Filtering beers should be done via the API.
 (Client side filtering is not allowed).
-2 sp
 - [x] The application should remember the five most recent search terms even after reloading the page.
 - [x] The suggestion dropdown items should be filtered by the current search string in the search bar.
 - [x] You should be able to share search results by sharing the URL.